The Players

 Artists Advisory Board

-We’ve assembled an impressive array of seasoned professionals on our artistic advisory board, their collective commitment to leveraging their connections and talents provides a powerful catalyst for propelling the organization forward.
+We’ve assembled an impressive array of seasoned professionals on our artistic advisory board, and their collective commitment to leveraging their connections and talents provides a powerful catalyst for propelling the organization forward.

-CELIA KEENAN-BOLGER won the Tony Award for Best Featured Actress in a Play for her portrayal of Scout Finch in “To Kill a Mockingbird” (2018).
+• CELIA KEENAN-BOLGER won the Tony Award for Best Featured Actress in a Play for her portrayal of Scout Finch in “To Kill a Mockingbird” (2018).
 She has also received Tony nominations for her roles in “The 25th Annual Putnam County Spelling Bee” (2005), “Peter and the Starcatcher” (2012), “The Glass Menagerie” (2014), and “Mother Play” (2024).
 Her other theater credits include “A Parallelogram,” “Bachelorette,” “Little Fish,” “The Oldest Boy,” “Merrily We Roll Along,” and “A Small Fire.”
 Her film and television credits include appearances on “The Gilded Age,” “Bull,” “Louie,” “The Good Wife,” “Nurse Jackie,” and “Good Behavior.”
 Celia has won both an Outer Critics Circle Award and a Drama Desk Award.
 She has performed in several shows on Nantucket and cherishes her time on the island.

-AMANDA CHARLTON is a NYC-based producer and director known for her leadership in nurturing new plays.
+• AMANDA CHARLTON is a NYC-based producer and director known for her leadership in nurturing new plays.
 She spent a decade at the Williamstown Theatre Festival, where she served as Artistic Associate and Artistic Director of the Professional Training Program, working alongside influential leaders like Roger Rees and Jenny Gersten.
 Some of the places she’s directed include the Williamstown Theatre Festival, Atlantic Theatre Company and The Geffen Playhouse.
 Amanda developed new work at Juilliard, NYU

 Grad, Manhattan Theatre Club and The Kennedy Center, and she has collaborated on several plays with Molly Smith Metzler.
 Amanda spends her summers with her husband and daughter on Nantucket.